Unity Cloud Frequently Asked Questions

 What is Unity DevOps?

-Unity DevOps is a modular DevOps solution developed to solve the unique challenges of creating real-time 3D experiences.
-The two main components of DevOps – Version Control and Build Automation – help automate workflows, so you can build, test, and deliver higher quality experiences to your customers with each new iteration.
++Unity DevOps is a modular DevOps solution developed to solve the unique challenges of creating real-time 3D experiences.
+The two main components of DevOps – Version Control and Build Automation – help automate workflows so you can build, test, and deliver higher-quality experiences to your customers with each new iteration.

 What DevOps features will I get with my Unity subscription?

-• 200 Windows build minutes and 5 GB of storage for project data per organization
+- 200 Windows build minutes and 5 GB of storage for project data per organization

 What if I already subscribe to Unity DevOps?

-• If your team holds 10 Unity Pro licenses, and 5 of your Unity Pro license holders also have existing DevOps licenses, your 5 DevOps seats will be assigned to your Pro license subscribers.
-In the end, you will have: 10 DevOps seats from your Unity Pro subscription and 5 unassigned standalone DevOps seats.
+DevOps seats that are included with Unity Cloud are locked to the Unity Cloud license owner.
+For example, if your team holds 10 Unity Pro licenses, and 5 of your Unity Pro license holders also have existing DevOps licenses, your 5 DevOps seats will be assigned to your Unity Pro license holders.
+In the end, you will have: 10 DevOps seats from your Unity Pro subscriptions and 5 unassigned standalone DevOps seats.

 How do I access Unity DevOps?